 Polar's main competitors are Garmin and Suunto.
 However, they also have to compete with the more lifestyle-y Fitbit watches and bands, not to mention 'regular' smartwatches such as the Apple Watch Series 5 or the Huawei Watch GT 2.
 In an ever-growing fitness sector, Polar can't sit on its laurels and constantly pushes the boundaries of fitness innovation to stay on top of its competition.

 How does Polar compare to Garmin?
 Find out here: Garmin vs Polar.
-You can read about the best Suunto watches here and find the best Garmin watch deals on the other end of the link we just provided you within this sentence.
-There are quite a few Polar watches featured on T3's best triathlon watch list too.
+You can also read about the best Suunto watches and the best Garmin watches.
+There are quite a few Polar watches featured on T3's best triathlon watch list.

-The Polar Vantage V2 might lack some of the more casual features of modern multi sport watches, such as on-board music storage and maybe even NFC, but truth to be told, the Vantage V2 is for the hardcore crowd and they might not care all that much about these filthy casual frivolities anyway.
+In our Polar Vantage V2 review, we said that this watch is best suited for the hardcore crowd, and we still stand by this statement.
+It might lack some features of modern multisport watches, such as on-board music storage and maybe even NFC, but truth to be told, the Vantage V2 is for the hardcore crowd, and they might not care all that much about these filthy casual frivolities anyway.

 The Polar Vantage V2 is a watch of many qualities.
-Its built quality is excellent and definitely a step up from original Vantage V, listed further down this list.
+Its built quality is excellent, and a step up from the original Vantage V listed further down this list.
 It has loads of useful tests and data for serious runners, cyclists and triathletes to better their form and get ready for races more efficiently.
 Better still, most of the tests and data provided by the Vantage V2 can't be found elsewhere, making the watch all the more appealing for information-thirsty athletes.

-Polar Vantage V2 vs Garmin Fenix 6 Pro: we tested and compared these two extremely capable multisport watches to find out which one is best.
-We also compared the Vantage V2 with the Grit X adventure watch here: Polar Grit X vs Vantage V2.
+Polar Vantage V2 vs Garmin Fenix 6 Pro: we tested and compared these two extremely capable multisport watches to determine which one is best.
+We also compared the Vantage V2 with the Grit X adventure watch: Polar Grit X vs Vantage V2.
 FYI.

-How does the Vantage M2 compares against the Vantage V2?
+How does the Vantage M2 compare against the Vantage V2?
 We compared the two here: Polar Vantage M2 vs Vantage V2.

 The Polar Vantage V is a peculiar ex-flagship smartwatch.
 First of all, it most usually retails for less than the likes of Garmin Forerunner 945 or the Suunto 9 Baro Titanium which can be a big plus to many people out there.
 It also has some very unique features which might arouse some runners out there, especially the running power metric, measured on the wrist.